ExMember/exmember.github.io/_drafts/the-ai-apocalypse-started-decades-ago.md

 of the horror
 of runaway artificial intelligence.

-Social media software
+Social media companies
-is designed
+build software
-to maximize engagement.
+to induce engagement.
+Engagement is good and useful.
-The more engagement
+And the more engagement
-it generates,
+the software induces,
 the more money
 the company makes.
+So social media companies
+program their software
+to induce
+as much engagement
+as possible.

-But social media software
+Social media software
 is surprisingly smart
 and almost completely inhumane.
 In order
-to maximize engagement
+to induce engagement
 it generates
 depression[^depression],
 anxiety[^anxiety],